See the wilderness that awaits you in the Edge of Appalachia

 • Hellbender salamander

 We need your help protecting the natural treasures of Ohio's Appalachian foothills.
 Pledge to the Edge today, for all of our tomorrows.

 Ancient forests of massive oaks and American chestnut once blanketed nearly all of what would become southern and eastern Ohio.
 When the first white settlers arrived in the Ohio Valley, wolves and elk wandered this rustic landscape of pristine rivers and fertile forests.

 Yet by the early 1900s, about 90 percent of the original forest cover had been cleared to make room for farmland and to feed the iron furnaces of southern Ohio – severely degrading part of North America’s oldest and most biologically diverse forest systems.

 Today, Ohio’s Appalachian forests are returning, with nearly 40 percent of the region cloaked in mixed hardwood forest.
-The Nature Conservancy’s nearly 16,000-acre Edge of Appalachia Preserve is a key component of this recovery process, mending habitats on a large scale and preserving the landscape’s unique natural legacy.
+The Nature Conservancy’s 20,000-acre Edge of Appalachia Preserve is a key component of this recovery process, mending habitats on a large scale and preserving the landscape’s unique natural legacy.

-You play an important role in helping Ohio's forests recover when you support our work at the Edge of Appalachia.
+You play an important role in helping Ohio's forests recover when you support our work and make a Pledge to the Edge of Appalachia.